Skip to Content

 Parking brake button

-The On/Off switch/button gets a ton of action and is No 2 on our list of failures after the low-hanging fruit such as fuses etc. The switch is not hard-wired to the actuators as the EPB switch simply signals the controller its requests for brake on or off.
+The On/Off switch/button gets a ton of action and is No 2 on our list of failures after the low-hanging fruit, such as fuses, etc. The switch is not hard-wired to the actuators; the EPB switch simply signals the controller whether to request brake on or off.

-The switch employs a 5v reference which the controller measures constantly.
-As the on or off switch is activated, the voltage changes, which is the signal to the controller to take action.
-Testing the button is easy with a scan tool, as the tool feeds you with live voltage readings as seen by the brake controller.
+The switch employs a 5V reference, which the controller measures constantly.
+As the on or off switch is activated, the voltage changes, which signals the controller to take action.
+Testing the button is easy with a scan tool, which provides live voltage readings as seen by the brake controller.

 EPB switch test

-Pressing the switch and checking for voltage change indicates the switch is functioning.
-Without the scan tool, we’ll need to access the button-out put wiring and check for voltage change as the button has activated both ways.
+Pressing the switch and checking for a voltage change indicates the switch is functioning.
+Without the scan tool, we’ll need to access the button output wiring and check for a voltage change when the button is activated in both directions.

 How To Check Controller